ellenchart/ellenchart/README.md

 - 🎯 My mantra: *“Creativity fuels innovation!”*
 - 📜 I’ve worked on projects blending **art and coding** like creating a website with hidden stories and curating digital exhibitions.
-- 🌍 Excited to study abroad in Hong Kong and explore **international art and technology**.
+- 🌍 Excited to study abroad in Seoul, South Korea.

 ---